-(33) Pre-requisite Unit - a Unit that the student must successfully complete in order to enrol in a specified Unit.
+- (35) Pre-requisite Unit a Unit that the student must successfully complete in order to enrol in a specified Unit.
 In the interests of student mobility and choice, Pre- requisite Units should be used only when it can be demonstrated that the pre- requisite is essential learning in order for the student to successfully participate in the specified Unit, for example where specific technical or health and safety knowledge and skills are required, or where the Pre-requisite Unit is identified in the Training Package or ASQA Accredited Course Documentation.
-In HE, where possible, pre-requisites should be replaced with statements of Assumed Knowledge, whereby students are advised of the desirable precursor knowledge and skills and thereby enabled to make an informed decision about their preparedness for the Unit.

-- (34) Co-requisite Units two or more Units that the student must study concurrently.
-In the interests of student mobility and choice, Co-requisite Units should be used only when it can be demonstrated that there is a sound pedagogical argument for concurrent study. - (35) Equivalent Units a set of Units that are deemed to lead to equivalent learning outcomes.
+In HE, where possible, pre-requisites should be replaced with statements of Assumed Knowledge, whereby students are advised of the desirable precursor knowledge and skills and thereby enabled to make an informed decision about their preparedness for the Unit. - (36) Co-requisite Units two or more Units that the student must study concurrently.
+In the interests of student mobility and choice, Co-requisite Units should be used only when it can be demonstrated that there is a sound pedagogical argument for concurrent study. - (37) In HE, all prerequisites and co-requisites for core units will be core units; and all prerequisites and co-requisites for specialist elective units may be either core units or specialist elective units. - (38) Equivalent Units a set of Units that are deemed to lead to equivalent learning outcomes.
 A student may only count the Credit Points of one of a set of equivalent Units towards the total number of Credit Points required for an award.
-Equivalent Units would normally be within the same Unit Level. - (36) Precluded Units those Units that a student may not undertake towards a particular course by virtue of having passed a specified related Unit.
+Equivalent Units would normally be within the same Unit Level. - (39) Precluded Units those Units that a student may not undertake towards a particular course by virtue of having passed a specified related Unit.
 Precluded Units may or may not be within the same Unit Level.